Health Information and Tools > Patient Care Handouts > Learning About Using a Breast Pump

 Learning About Using a Breast Pump

-A breast pump is a device that allows you to remove milk from your breasts whenever you want to or need to.
+A breast pump is a device that you can use to remove milk from your breasts whenever you want.
 Then you can store the milk for later.
+Pumping can help keep up your milk supply.
+If you have problems or have concerns about your milk supply, talk to your doctor, midwife, or lactation consultant.

 What types of breast pumps can you use?